Cranberry French Toast Casserole is an easy and delicious breakfast bake. Rich and fragrant, it’s the perfect recipe for Christmas morning!

-- 14 oz can whole cranberry sauce
+- 14 ounce can of whole cranberry sauce

-- 2 tsps vanilla
+- 2 teaspoons vanilla

 - 1/2 cup brown sugar

-- 1/4 cup butter, softened
+- 1/4 cup butter softened

 - Preheat your oven to 350 and spray a 9 by 13 pan with cooking spray.

 - In a large bowl, whisk the eggs, milk, vanilla, and heavy cream together.
-Whisk in the cranberry sauce.

 - Add the bread, making sure that it is completely covered.
 Let it soak for 10 minutes.